 Ungulates, or hooved mammals, make up the bulk of Lewa’s prey base.
 Among them are several threatened and/or endangered species, including the Grevy’s zebra, Lelwel’s hartebeest, and the Reticulated giraffe.
 The landscape is also home to a significant number of buffalo, eland, impala, and oryx.

 Our ungulate monitoring team collects monthly data on a select group of indicator species that give us an idea of the general health of the landscape based on its ability to support these animals.
 By monitoring population structure, landscape usage, and body condition, we are able to identify any large-scale and widespread changes in the population dynamics of these animals that would indicate an underlying ecosystem change.
-Our ungulate monitoring team therefore provides critical information that allows us to understand both predator-prey dynamics and ecosystem health.
+Our ungulate monitoring team provides critical information that allows us to understand both predator-prey dynamics and ecosystem health.

 | Lewa